 - If I know that p, then there are no genuine grounds for doubting that p.

 - U is a genuine ground for doubting that p.

 - Therefore, I do not know that p.

-The Cartesian-style argument does not readily lend itself to the objection that by employing it the skeptic is contradicting herself on the grounds that the argument purportedly shows that she fails to know that her epistemic equipment is untrustworthy while at the same time she is employing that very equipment that, were the argument sound, would be unreliable.
-The reason is that she is neither assenting to the proposition that her equipment is untrustworthy nor assenting to the claim that there is an argument which shows that her equipment is untrustworthy.
+I say “template” for the argument rather than the unqualified “the Cartesian-style argument” in order to avoid appearing to be employing an argument that seems to be self-undermining because any person giving the argument would be using the very equipment that is held to be untrustworthy.
+In other words, just let “p” stand for any one of the individual EI-propositions under discussion, e.g., I have a hand.
+This avoids that objection because the academic skeptic is neither assenting to the proposition that her equipment is untrustworthy nor assenting to the claim that there is an argument which shows that her equipment is untrustworthy.
 She is merely assenting to the claim that U is a genuine ground for doubt for p.
 Thus, neither is she holding contradictory beliefs nor is her practice somehow inconsistent with what she assents to.

 CP1.
 If I am justified in believing that h, then I am justified in believing that ~sk.